curlconverter/curlconverter/README.md

 Here's my Intellij run configuration for a single test:
 ![Screenshot of intellij debug configuration](/docs/intellijconfig.png)

-Before submitting a PR, please check that your JS code comforms to the code style enforced by [standardjs](https://standardjs.com).
+Before submitting a PR, please check that your JS code conforms to the code style enforced by [standardjs](https://standardjs.com).
 Use the following to fix your code if it doesn't:

 ```sh
 $ standard --fix my_file.js